 The analysis for the fundamental component uses a DFT (discrete Fourier transform) algorithm.
-The selectivity of the DFT analysis is a compromise between noise rejection of frequencies close to the frequency of the fundamental component and the required stability of the frequency measurement.
+The selectivity of the DFT analysis is a compromise between noise rejection of frequencies close to the frequency of the fundamental component and the required stability of the frequency component.
 Selecting "narrow" increases the selectivity of the DFT analysis (reducing the effective bandwidth) which has the effect of improving the noise rejection.
 It does, however, require that the frequency of the fundamental component is more stable.

 In a noisy application, any spikes present on the signal may push the instrument onto a higher range than is necessary for the signal being measured.
-If the nature of the spurious spikes are such that they do not contribute to the measurement and can safely be ignored then the range can be manually set as appropriate for the signal to be measured and the instrument can be told to ignore any overload.
-If using this mode it is wise to check the signal on the oscilloscope to be sure that the signal being measured is not genuinely over range.
+If the nature of the spurious spikes are such that they do not contribute to the measurement and can safely be ignored then the range can be manually set to the appropriate range for the signal to be measured and the instrument can be told to ignore any overload.
+If using this mode it is wise to check the signal on the oscilloscope to be sure that the signal being measured is not genuinely overrange.

-In a very noisy application, where the frequency of the signal is known but PPA3500 is unable to measure the frequency even with low-frequency mode filters applied, it is possible to enter the frequency to be used for analysis.
-When 'frequency lock' is selected to be 'on' the present measured frequency is displayed but this can be overwritten with the known frequency.
+In a very noisy application, where the frequency of the signal is known but the PPA45xx is unable to measure the frequency even with PWM filters or low frequency mode filters applied, it is possible to enter the frequency to be used for analysis.
+When "frequency lock" is selected to be "on" the present measured frequency is displayed but this can be overwritten with the known frequency.
 This entered frequency is then used for all the analysis and the frequency of the input signal is not measured.